harisont/harisont.github.io/index.md

 Against all odds, I ended up getting my Bachelor's degree and actually loving the subject, but a course called Formal Languages and Compilers reminded me of my love for language and all of a sudden I found myself in Gothenburg specializing in Computational Linguistics.
 During that time, I developed a particular interest for grammar engineering, dependency parsing and dialogue systems.

-After graduating, I stayed and work as a software developer at [Digital Grammars](https://www.digitalgrammars.com/), but a year later I went back to university, where I'm currently employed as a PhD student in Language Technology at [Språkbanken Text](https://spraakbanken.gu.se/).
+After graduating, I stayed and worked as a software developer at [Digital Grammars](https://www.digitalgrammars.com/), but a year later I went back to university, where I'm currently employed as a PhD student in Language Technology at [Språkbanken Text](https://spraakbanken.gu.se/).
 Here, I'm finally closing the circle working on developing tools for Computer-Assisted Language Learning.

 In my spare time, I enjoy writing both text and code.